Overview

 Automatic Vault Creation

-This is typically used when email journaling or forwarding is enabled for the entire domain.
+Enabled when journaling or forwarding is configured for the domain.

 Controlling Access to Vault Data

-Users access archived email & chat transcripts on the Active Store through the eDiscovery interface.
+Users can access archived email & chat transcripts in the Active Store via the eDiscovery interface.

 Access control determines which vaults a user can search and view.